Bash Scripting Sunday #5: Safely Working with Temporary Files in Bash

-Bash Script Sunday #2: Writing a Safe and Robust Bash Script
+Bash Scripting Sunday #2: Writing a Safe and Robust Bash Script

-Bash Script Sunday #2: Writing a Safe and Robust Bash Script
+Bash Scripting Sunday #2: Writing a Safe and Robust Bash Script

 In today’s post, I’d like to give some insight into writing safer scripts using Bash’s built-in options.